 ECTS credits is equal to the ECTS Tests 1 Oral exam 3.5 (other) value of the course Written exam Project (other) 2.10.
 Grading and evaluating student work in class and at the final exam lectures attending: During semester a student must attend 15 lecture lessons in order to gain minimal 3 points.
 The maximum number of points from this evaluation element is 6. lab exercises attending: During semester a student must attend 35 exercise lessons in order to gain minimal 8 points.
 The maximum number of points from this evaluation element is 12.
 When the student upon the completion of teaching in the first try makes up for nonattendance of an exercise (excused and approved), points are added to the gained ones.
 If the student makes up for the unattended lessons in further tries the points do not count. activity during lab exercises: During the practical part of the lesson (exercises), which is 50 hours of teaching, the student must successfully complete scheduled.
 During the exercise the student can achieve a total of 4.2 (4) points.
 During the course, the student's activity is evaluated during the exercises.
-For six positive (oral or written) answers, the student must achieve a minimum of 5 points and can achieve the maximum of 10 points. continuous assessment: During the "Physiology of domestic animals I" course two tests will be organized.
+For six positive (oral or written) answers, the student earns an additional 6 points.
+During the practical part of the course, the student must achieve a minimum of 5 points and can achieve the maximum of 10 points. continuous assessment: During the "Physiology of domestic animals I" course two tests will be organized.
 The first test comprises general physiology and blood physiology, and the second one comprises muscle and nervous systems physiology.
 At each test a student must earn minimal 10 points in order to gain 20 points.
 The maximum number of points from this evaluation element is 32 points.
-In case a student does not gain the required point during the course he/she has the right to take three times the makeup preliminary exam, which will be organized. answers the questions in oral form.
+In case a student does not gain the required point during the course he/she has the right to take three times the makeup preliminary exam, which will be organized. gained from the first four evaluation elements.
+At the final exam the student answers the questions in oral form.
 The final exam comprises the material from endocrinology and it estimates the capability of a student to connect physiological processes.
 The maximum gained number of points at the final exam is 40 points.
 Regardless the gained number of points from the first four evaluation elements, the student must show minimal knowledge at the final exam in order to earn minimal 24 points.
-In case the student does not satisfy at the final part of the exam, the lecturer determines time for re-examination tle Number of copies in the library Availability via other media 2.11.
+In case the student does not satisfy at the final part of the exam, the lecturer determines time for re-examination Ti tle Number of copies in the library Availability via other media 2.11.
 Required Cunningham, J. (physiology.
-3nd e Company, 2002. edition, W. B. Saunder S 1 literature (available in the library and via other media) Dukes' physiology of domestic animals (William1O.
-Reece, Ed.).
-The 12th ed.
-Cornell UniversityPress.
-Ithaca and London, 2004.
-Sjaastad Ø. V., O. Sand, K. Hove: Physiology of Domestic Animals.
+3nd e Company, 2002. edition, 1 literature (available in the library and via other media) Dukes' physiolog O. Reece, Ed.).
+1 Press.
+Ithaca and The 12t h ed.
+Cornell U on, 2004. niversity 1 Sjaastad Ø. V., O. Sand, K. Hove: Physiology of Domestic Animals.
 The 12nd ed.
 Scandinavian veterinary press, 2010.2